Welcome to my blog

 Apple: Special Black Friday Deals

-Black Friday offers some of the best Apple deals of the year both at Apple and select retailers.
 Today is Black Friday and that means big sales and discounts at retailers all over the country and online.
 Many brick and mortar stores reopened last night, offering significant discounts to waiting throngs of people ready to buy.
-Apple too is offering special deals on Black Friday with a one-day Black Friday sale.
-Retailers selling Apple products are offing discounts throughout the four-day holiday weekend.
-Apple's direct sale does not discount existing...
+Apple too is offering special deals on Black Friday with a **one-day Black Friday sale**.
+Retailers selling Apple products are offering discounts throughout the four-day holiday weekend, including some that will be available in-store only.

 Managed App Updates for Macintosh Computers

-A brave new world I have been using Macintosh computers for a long time.
-As long as I can remember its always been said.
-Macintosh computers are not vulnerable to malicous intent.
-While malware, spyware and now ransomware plaque the Windows and Linux landscape, Mac had always been a trusted alternative.
-In fact Apple themselves highlighted this very sentiment during their, “Im a Mac” commercial campaign, which ran many years ago.
-We live in a very different world now.
-Macintosh computers are just as vulnerable to malicous attacks.
-Spyware and...
+I have been using Macintosh computers for a long time.
+As long as I can remember it's always been said that Macintosh computers are not vulnerable to malicious intent.
+While malware, spyware, and now ransomware plague the Windows and Linux landscape, Mac has always been a trusted alternative.
+In fact, Apple themselves highlighted this very sentiment during their "I'm a Mac" commercial campaign, which ran many years ago, showcasing the perceived security benefits of choosing a Mac over other platforms.

 Apple has been referred to the ACCC